kkoscielniak/the-garden-content/knowledge/react/useMemo.md

 `useMemo` is a hook allowing to save the returned value of time-consuming, costful function between subsequent rerenders.

-This process is called [memoization](/memoization).
+This process is called [memoisation](/Knowledge/Performance/memoisation.md).

-We can define dependencies that will cause re-evaluation of the value if these dependencies change.
+We can define dependencies array that will cause re-evaluation of the memoised value once these dependencies change.